kadena-io/chainweb-node-docker/README.md

     port mapping to the `docker run` command, e.g. `-p 1848:80`. (default:
     `1848`)

-*   `CHAINWEB_BOOTSTRAP_NODE`: a Chainweb node that is used to check the connectivity of the container before starting the node. (default:
-    `us-w1.chainweb.com`)

 *   `LOGLEVEL`: the log-level that is used by the Chainweb node.
     Possible  values are `quiet`, `error`, `warn`, `info`, and `debug`.
     The value `debug` should be avoid during normal production.